-In NSW bicycles can ride on the road and are considered a vehicle.
+In NSW, when bikes are in a road environment they are considered a vehicle.
 As such they must follow all road rules like a motor vehicle, this includes coming to a complete stop at a stop sign and not using a mobile phone while riding.

 Yet there are special rules that apply to bike riders.
 Bike riders:

 - must use hand signals (we encourage to use stop, left and right but only a right hand turn is required by law)

 - may perform hook turns at intersections unless prohibited by sign posting.

 - can cycle two abreast but not more than 1.5 metres apart.

 - can overtake two other riders who are cycling side-by-side.

 - can travel in a Bus Lane, Tram Lane, Transit Lane or Truck Lane but not in a Bus Only Lane

 - can ride to the left of a continuous white edge line.

 - may overtake on the left of stopped and slow moving vehicles.